ekliao/EricLiaoDigitalGarden/src/site/notes/Glasp.md

 Below is my first attempt to copy-and-paste my [Glasp](https://glasp.co/) highlights on an Wikipedia page.

 ## Quick verdict
-Super neat with the following metadata:
+Super neat, complete with the following metadata:
 - title
 - URL
 - tags